American Civil Liberties Union of Hawai'i

 - Resume.
 Please limit your resume to one page.

 - Writing sample(s).
 You are required to submit at least one writing sample of at least 8 pages.
 You may—and are encouraged to—submit two writing samples totaling no more than 20 pages.
 If you submit two writing samples, preferably one sample demonstrates your objective legal analysis skills, and the other demonstrates your persuasive legal advocacy skills.
 Your writing sample(s) must also be your own work product.

 - References.
 Please include a sentence about each reference that describes your relationship and identifies what information the person can provide on your candidacy.

-Salary is commensurate with experience and within the parameters of the ACLU of Hawai‘i compensation scale.
-Excellent benefits include: generous vacation and sick leave; 12 weeks of paid family and medical leave; individual/family employer-provided health insurance with 100% of premiums covered for the employee; long-term disability; defined contribution plan with employer match; paid parking; and 14 paid holidays.
+The salary for this position is $70,000 and is based on the ACLU of Hawaii's pay equity structure.
+Excellent benefits include: generous vacation and sick leave; individual/family employer-provided health insurance with 100% of premiums covered for the employee; long-term disability; defined contribution plan with employer match; paid parking; and 14 paid holidays.
 This position is full-time, salaried, and exempt under the Fair Labor Standards Act.